-As of today's date, there have been 21,504 confirmed cases of COVID-19 (1,076 reported deaths) in Michigan (6,061 confirmed cases and 275 reported deaths in the City of Detroit alone).
-The current public health crisis has caused and continues to cause extraordinary disruption throughout this District, including, but not limited to, the temporary closure of offices; the imposition of travel restrictions and discouragement of the use of mass transportation; the dislocation of many residents; and disruptions and delays in the use of the mail.
-Cases of COVID-19 have been diagnosed among employees working at the Detroit courthouse, which has required the closure of many court operations and made it impossible for most members of the court staff to appear in person for work.
-Contact restrictions put in by the detention facilities used by the U.S. Marshal's Service in this District have caused restrictions on the movement of defendants to and from court.
-These and other considerations make it necessary for judges in this District to conduct proceedings remotely, by video teleconference or telephone conference, with defense counsel and defendants sometimes in separate locations.
+As of September 21, 2020, there were 117,406 confirmed cases of COVID-19 (6,665 confirmed deaths) in Michigan, with the 7-day case average at 685 and 7-day death average at 9.
+COVID-19 has caused and continues to cause extraordinary disruption throughout this District, including, but not limited to, the temporary closure of offices; the imposition of travel and crowd gathering restrictions; discouragement of the use of mass transportation; the dislocation of many residents; encouragement of wearing facemasks and disruptions and delays in the use of the mails.
+Cases of COVID-19 were diagnosed among employees and contractors working at the Detroit courthouse which required the closure of many court operations and made it impossible for most members of the court staff to appear in person for work.
+Continued contact restrictions put in by the detention facilities used by the U.S. Marshal's Service in this District hindered and continues to hinder the movement of defendants to and from court.
+Many of the detention facilities reported positive COVID-19 cases among the prisoners and staff.
+These and other considerations made it necessary for judges in this District to conduct proceedings remotely, by video teleconference or telephone conference, with defense counsel and defendants sometimes in separate locations.

-Based on these findings, on my own motion, I hereby authorize under section 15002(b)(1) of the CARES Act, the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, for the following proceedings, with the consent of the defendant, or juvenile, after consultation with counsel:
+After review of the previous authorization and based on these findings on the status of the continued public health crisis, on my own motion, I hereby continue to authorize under section 15002(b)(1) and (b)(3) of the CARES Act, the use of video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, for the following proceedings, with the consent of the defendant, or juvenile, after consultation with counsel:

-- Detention hearings under section 3142 of title 18, United States Code; - Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure; - Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure; - Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure; - Arraignments under Rule 10 of the Federal Rules of Criminal Procedure - Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure; - Pretrial release revocation proceedings under section 3148 of title 18, United States Code; - Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - Misdemeanor pleas and sentencings as described in Rule 43(6)(2) of the Federal Rules of Criminal Procedure; - Proceedings under chapter 403 of title 18, United States Code (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.
+- Detention hearings under section 3142 of title 18, United States Code; - Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure; - Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure; - Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure: - Arraignments under Rule 10 of the Federal Rules of Criminal Procedure - Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure: - Pretrial release revocation proceedings under section 3148 of title 18, United States Code: - Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - Misdemeanor pleas and sentencings as described in Rule 43(6)(2) of the Federal Rules of Criminal Procedure; - Proceedings under chapter 403 of title 18, United States Code (commonly known as the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.

 For the reasons stated above, on my own motion, I find that felony pleas under Rule 11 of the Federal Rules of Criminal Procedure; felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure; and equivalent plea and sentencing, or disposition, proceedings under chapter 403 of title 18, United States Code (commonly known as the "Federal Juvenile Delinquency Act") cannot be conducted in person without seriously jeopardizing public health and safety.
-I therefore authorize video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, to be used in such proceedings under the following conditions:
+I therefore continue to authorize video teleconferencing, or telephone conferencing if video teleconferencing is not reasonably available, to be used in such proceedings under the following conditions:

-(1) the defendant, or juvenile, after consultation with counsel, consents to the use of video teleconferencing or teleconferencing for the proceeding;
+- (1) the defendant, or juvenile, after consultation with counsel, consents to the use of video teleconferencing or teleconferencing for the proceeding; and - (2) the presiding judge finds that the proceeding cannot be further delayed without serious harm to the interests of justice.

-and

-(2) presiding judge finds that the proceeding cannot be further delayed without serious harm to the interests of justice.